ryanwe1ss/Remote-Access-Tool/README.md

 # Usage
 - Run the 'server.py' file on your own machine you would like to control the remote client from.
-- Run the compiled 'backdoor.exe' file (backdoor.cpp) on your targets machine with the specified server IP Address to establish a connection on an unoccupied port.
+- Run the compiled 'server.exe' file (server.cpp) on your targets machine with the specified server IP Address to establish a connection on an unoccupied port.

 # Compile C++ Program
-- g++ backdoor.cpp -mwindows -o backdoor -lws2_32 -lstrmiids -lole32 -loleaut32 -static-libgcc -static-libstdc++ -static
+- g++ server.cpp -mwindows -o server -lws2_32 -lstrmiids -lole32 -loleaut32 -static-libgcc -static-libstdc++ -static

 # Contributing
 - Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve this program.